yuehniu/embeddedCNN/README.md

 ## FPGA system

 Data type: only float16 now!
+Working frequency: 200MHz
+Data motion network frequency: 200MHz

 ## Version

 conv.v0.0:

   This version takes long run time (about 11s).
 Since, parameters in certain conv layer cannot be fully loaded into on-chip mem, they have to be readed many times from DDR to FPGA.
 Therefore, it takes much time on the data communication.

+conv.v0.1:

+  This version take 9s to run conv layers.
+Compared to conv.v0.0, weight buffer is larger to read more weights into on-chip mem.
+For, conv1/conv2/conv3, all the weights can be load into on-chip mem one time.
+For conv4/conv5, the weight buffer can only read
+1/4 weights one time.
+Therefore, in conv4/conv5, it take much more time than previos layers.

+conv.v1.0:

+  This version is much different with previous version.
+The main different is the input buffer arrangement.
+In previous version, input buffer can only read one row of data, no matter how many cols it has.
+In this version, many rows of data will be read into input buffer.
+For example, in conv1, 4 rows of data will be read one time; in conv2, it is 8 rows; in conv3, it is 16 rows; for conv4/conv5 all the rows will be read one time.
+The design significantly improve the on-chip buffer efficiency.
+Furthermore, it greatly reduces the runtime.